These decadent coconut clusters are made with unsweetened coconut flakes and dark chocolate. They're ready in less than 30 minutes!

 Ingredients

 - Dark chocolate: I typically use Lindt Excellence 90% or the extra dark chocolate chips made by Pascha.
+You can use any chocolate you like and enjoy, keeping in mind that the nutrition info will change.

 - Sweetener: I use stevia glycerite.
 You can use your favorite sweetener.

 - Coconut oil: I add it to the melted chocolate to keep it from being too brittle after it sets.
-Ghee or butter will also work, but I do like the added flavor from the coconut oil.
+Ghee or unsalted butter will also work, but I do like the added flavor from the coconut oil.

 - Unsweetened coconut flakes: These are large flakes, not shredded coconut.
 I use shredded coconut to make coconut haystacks, which are similar to clusters but not exactly the same.